-If you’re having an issue with clients not seeing the value of having a professional photographer, then the issue may be within us not educating our clients on the value of professional photography.
+If you’re having an issue with clients not seeing the value of having a professional photographer, the issue may not be with the client but with us (the photographer) not educating our clients on the value of professional photography.

-And let me be the first to admit that I am guilty of doing just what Jamie talks about.
+And let me be the first to admit that I am guilty of doing this not on a couple of occasions, but for several years as Jamie talks about it.

 “I Can’t Afford Professional Photography

-In the very first paragraph of the email, the writer makes a valuable point of why “I can’t afford professional photography” is probably a lie when you’re talking with a potential client that has the latest iPhone or iPad on the market.
+In the very first paragraph of the email, the writer makes a valuable point of why “I can’t afford professional photography” is most likely a lie to through you off when you’re talking with a potential client that has the latest $1,100 iPhone or iPad on the market.

-The problem isn’t that they can’t afford it, the issue in that your potential client doesn’t see the value of paying the price you’re asking.
+Therefore, the problem isn’t that they can’t afford it, the issue is that your potential client can’t see are refuses to see the value of paying the price you’re asking.

 It’s because they really want it

 That’s it!
 Nothing More…Nothing Less… Here’s what Jamie says in her book.

 Purchasing decisions are almost always emotional.
 If can you truly get someone to truly